P0pMan20/casioplot-documentation/README.md

 ## get_pixel(x,y)
 #### Parameters
-* x : x coordinate on screen
+* x : int : x coordinate on screen
-* y : y coordinate on screen
+* y : int : y coordinate on screen

 #### Returns
 * Returns a tuple with the colour of the specified pixel, if value is off screen it returns None